 To promote rational and efficient water use at our operations, we have modernized treatment systems and developed projects for water reuse and to identify alternative sources at our units.

 Using various technologies, the water reuse projects in place at our facilities have allowed for great savings.
 In 2013, we reused 24 billion liters of water, enough to supply 11.1% of total demand for freshwater in the period and a city of about 600,000 inhabitants for a year.
-We estimate that, in 2015, the annual savings will be in excess of 35 billion liters of water.

 Get to know a few of our actions: